 Our Credit business is impacted by the level of global corporate bond issuance, and the direction of interest rates.
 Global credit derivative market turnover has declined over the last few years due to the introduction of rules and regulations around the clearing of credit derivatives in the U.S. and elsewhere, along with non-uniform regulation across different geographies.
 In addition, many of our large bank customers continue to reduce their inventory of bonds and other credit products in order to comply with Basel III and other international financial regulations.
-During the first quarter of 2022, primary dealer average daily volume for corporate bonds (excluding commercial paper) was down by 9% according to Bloomberg and the Federal Reserve Bank of New York.
-Total notional traded credit derivatives as reported by the International Swaps and Derivatives Association - a reflection of the OTC derivatives market - were up by 70%, from a year earlier.
-In comparison, our overall Credit revenues decreased by 6.8% to \$83.9 million.
+Credit volumes were generally mixed during the third quarter of 2022.
+Primary dealer average daily volume for U.S. Investment Grade was up 17% and U.S. High Yield was down 3% according to Bloomberg and the Federal Reserve Bank of New York.
+In comparison, our overall Credit revenues decreased by 1.3% to \$58.2 million.